 Going to court for a careless driving offence

-For more information about how to prepare for the court hearing see Going to court for traffic offences.
+For more information about how to prepare for the court hearing visit Going to court for traffic offences.
+You may also find the Help at court page useful for preparing for a day at court.

 Whether you are guilty depends on the exact facts and circumstances of your case.
 Look at the ‘Details of the charge’ in your charge sheet to see what the police officer wrote about your offence.
 The magistrate refers to this in the courtroom.